 - Solar panel(s) The rule of thumb for 100% off the grid (no driving) is 2:1 ratio (200w solar for 100amp Lifepo4 battery).
 This configuration guarantees that even on an overcast day, you will still compensate for your fridge/freezer and other basic appliances.
 It will also guarantee, on sunny days, if you decide to run heavy appliances on 110v inverter that solar can keep up.
 If you don't plan on having an inverter, or you don't mind driving once or twice a week, or the inverter won't often be used for a coffee machine, microwave, tools, etc, then the 1:1 ratio might be enough for your use (100w solar for 100amp battery).
 With a 25amp charger mentioned above you will be able to run up to 400w of solar.

 - Inverter (optional) to convert 12v current to 110v and be able to run home appliances which require a high wattage.
 I recommend at least a 1500w inverter capable, since most coffee machines peak at 1300w and microwave 1100w.
 This will also cover the need for many electric tools.
 Most cheap inverters have a 30% loss conversion rate, higher end inverter may loose less 10% power while converting from 12v to 110v; make sure it has True Sine Wave output to prevent damage to sensitive equipment.
 You can use the Xantrex PROwatt SW1000 or my favorite the Xantrex PROwatt SW2000, since it can run continuously 1800w, peak at 3000w, and is fairly efficient; it can also be turned on/off with ignition or an external switch.
-Important: if you only have one 100amp Battleborn battery for example, you are little limited to 200amp for 30sec cranking power, meaning that you won't be able to put a 250amp breaker and use the full power of the SW2000 inverter until you add an additional battery (100amp x2) which will give you 400amp for 30 sec (see stage 3 if you wish to use a 2000w inverter's full power which can deliver continuously 15-20amp similar to your home outlets).
+Important: if you only have one 100amp Battleborn battery for example, you are little limited to 200amp for 30sec cranking power (less than 1200w appliances), meaning that you won't be able to put a 250amp breaker and use the full power of the SW2000 inverter until you add an additional battery (100amp x2) which will give you 400amp for 30 sec (see stage 3 if you wish to use a 2000w inverter's full power which can deliver continuously 15-20amp similar to your home outlets).
 Note: there is a small wire ground to chassis that needs be added from inverter.

 I'm using the National Luna NLDC system in both LEVEL 2 & 3 for ease of comparison and because they are good value.